 If you try some of these experiments or others with the Film Canister Rocket activity please let us know!
-Write a comment at the bottom of the page about which variable (water temperature, fuel or design) you changed and how it affected your rocket!
+Post a comment to our Facebook page about which variable (water temperature, fuel or design) you changed and how it affected your rocket!

 What is happening inside that film canister?

 First of all, we all know that the most common effervescing tablet used in a film canister rocket is Alka-Seltzer.
 In fact, the company that makes Alka-Seltzer is so proud of the fact that it can be used in science experiments they have a whole page on their website dedicated to it!
 Not to rain on the Alka-Seltzer science parade but, just between us, the generic brands also work perfectly well for this activity and it saves some moolah!